 - An applicant to one of the Vanderbilt programs listed on our degree programs page.

-*Bass Scholars applicants may apply while on active duty, however, they must be honorably discharged prior to the first class day at Vanderbilt University.
+*Bass Scholars applicants may apply while on active duty and must be honorably discharged prior to the first class day at Vanderbilt University (August).

 - The Bass Military Scholars program is for on-campus graduate degree programs at Vanderbilt University only.
 Online and part-time degree programs are not eligible.